-East Kilbride & District Housing Association continued to refine its long term financial plans during the financial year and extended its use of sensitivity analysis.
-The Association also introduced a number of new payment options to make rent payments easier for tenants and to assist in the implementation of the Housing Benefit Pilot Scheme.
-The Association has updated the systems for rechargeable repairs.
+East Kilbride & District Housing Association continued to refine and develop its long term financial plans during the year and extended its use of sensitivity analysis, this work will feed into the options appraisal.
+An options appraisal is carried out as standard practice when the senior officer leaves a Housing Association.